We encourage international undergraduate students to apply for admission as early as possible.

 The Cost of Attendance provides an estimated total cost to attend CCA in the current academic year (revised annually).

 If someone besides you (parents, relatives or other sponsors) will be providing some or all financial resource for your studies, the letter of support must accompany the official bank statement.

-A letter of support that your sponsor(s) can fill out is included in the I-20 form.
+A letter of support that your sponsor(s) can fill out is included in the I-20 Request form (PDF).
 All financial documents are completely confidential.

 Please send us original bank documents (translated to English) and the total amount must be indicated in U.S. currency.